its-pointless/gcc_termux/README.txt

 use the commands setupclang setupgcc-6 and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+28/11/2017
+added libgomp for gcc-7 in 7.2.0 and ndk 4.9.x flavours Thanks to @arietal libcairo now works in R. also added julia lang for i686 x86_64.
+I have no idea how long or if ever arm and aarch64 will take.

 19/11/2017
 r-cran package 3.4.2-1 uploading, should be working again... enabled openmp because i can.